Skip to content

 logger = Logger(config['parameters']['logsFilename'])

-# store it in a configuration associated with the thread
+# we store it in a config associated with the thread

 thread_config = {"logger": logger}